onshore bonds

 Onshore bonds also benefit from top-slicing relief which is designed to give relief from having a gain built up over several years from being taxed in the same year.
 In broad terms, the average annual gain is added to your income for the year.
 If the addition does not push the investor over the basic rate tax limit, then there is no further liability to either Income Tax or CGT.

-Higher and additional rate taxpayers would be subject to 20% and 25% tax on any gains respectively.
+Higher and additional rate taxpayers would be subject to 20% and 25% tax on some or all of any gains respectively.

 Further benefits of an onshore bond